-For the last two and a half years all Employment Tribunals have published their judgments online.
-The database now contains almost 50,000 decisions.
-This sounds routine until you know what an Employment Tribunal contains.
+Since 2017, all Employment Tribunals have published their judgments online.
+The database now contains almost thousands of case decisions.
+This sounds routine until you know what an Employment Tribunal judgment contains.
 It is not a court order which lists actions that must be done and by whom, with little context.
-It includes the full narrative of the facts in the dispute and so much more besides.
+It includes the full narrative of the facts in the dispute and much more besides.
 It gives the legal context and it shares the adjudicating panel’s assessment of all the participators: from the lawyers, the protagonists, their witnesses and even to document and letter writers whose material is read.
 It can also draw inferences from an absence of information – if you like, it speculates on people’s motives too.

 Employment disputes concern people and how they do or don’t work well together.
 These Tribunal narratives are frank.
 They are incisive and they shine a very public light into the workplace and onto the people in it, pulling very few punches in the process.